CloudControlSystems/ResourceAllocation/README.md

 Each node equips with an 8-core AMD EPYC 7742 2.2GHz CPU and 16GB of RAM, running Ubuntu 20.4 and K8s v1.19.6 and Docker version 18.09.6.
 The Redis database~v5.0.7 is installed on the Mater node.

-If you have any questions during the operation, please do not hesitate to contact `uzz_scg@163.com`.

 ![Four real-world workflows](images/four-workflow.png "four-workflow") *The picture above is the topology diagram of four real-world workflow applications.*